 "11.
-Acts of the business owner that were contrary to the respect of privacy and due consideration of employees' dignity."
+Acts of the business owner that were contrary to the respect of privacy and due consideration of employees' dignity.

-1. Sexual harassment, when it occurs within the environment over which the business management team has powers, whoever may be the perpetrator.
+1. Sexual harassment, when it occurs within the environment over which the business management team has powers, whoever the perpetrator may be.

-13 bis: Harassment due to racial or ethnic origin, religion or beliefs, disability, age and sexual orientation and gender harassment, when they occur within the environment over which the business management team has powers, whoever may be the perpetrator, as long as, known by the business owner, they have not taken the necessary measures to prevent it"
+13 bis: Harassment due to racial or ethnic origin, religion or beliefs, disability, age and sexual orientation and gender-based harassment, when they occur within the environment over which the business management team has powers, whoever the perpetrator may be, as long as, known by the business owner, they have not taken the necessary measures to prevent it."

-Title Update Author: Approved by: Protocol against harassment and discrimination 07/07/2021 GP - MJM Direction Committee
+Title Update Author: Approved by: Protocol against harassment and discrimination 18/04/2023 GP - MJM Direction Committee